freshtilledsoil/corkscrew/README.md

 Corkscrew was designed with ease of use in mind, it should get out of your way and help you create clear, helpful style guides to hand off to an implementation team.
 At its core it's a communication tool, but style guides can also serve as application/site road maps.

-None of the Corkscrew CSS or JavaScript should collide with any custom code you need for your project, it's all namespaced.
+None of the Corkscrew CSS or JavaScript should collide with any custom code you need for your project; it's all namespaced.

-### Dependancies
+### Dependencies

 You need a server to run the style guide.
 This can be localhost or a real server (sorry localhost, you're not a real server); the Ajax calls need a server to execute properly.
 If you want to edit the framework CSS, we're using Sass in a [SMACSS](http://smacss.com/) development model.
 One of the project goals is to make the framework as portable as possible.
 The number of dependencies are intentionally kept to a minimum.